 Every card provider has basic requirements to accept a new customer.
 When it comes to credit cards, “guaranteed approval” means you’ll be approved as long as you meet certain conditions.

-If a card provider claims to offer guaranteed approval, an asterisk isn’t far behind.
-Follow that asterisk to the fine print to see the requirements you’ll need to meet for approval.
+If a card provider claims to offer guaranteed approval, there’s likely fine print with requirements needed for approval.

 Guaranteed approval vs. easy approval